 The Polestar 2 is an all-electric saloon that claims to run for 292 miles on a single charge and manages to get to 60mph from a standstill in a tested 4.68 seconds.
-We found it to be a fantastic all-rounder but ultimately fell short in its driving range when pitted against cheaper alternatives.
+We found it to be a fantastic all-rounder and a real competitor to the likes of the Tesla Model 3 and BMW i4.

 Polestar 2 audio setup